bediger4000/monte-carlo-lock/README.md

 The Monte Carlo Lock must be
 an intricate piece of machinery indeed, if it actually does all of _Property Sp_.

+That's OK, as _Property Sp_ exits only to motivate Inspector Craig, the hero of the story.

 ## Marnix Klooster's Mysterious Monte Carlo Lock

 Marnix Klooster wrote a very nice